 On October 26, 2020, the Company received notification letter from Tax Court that Tax Authorities filed a judicial review of corporate income tax dispute for fiscal year 2015.
 On December 2, 2020, the Company filed a contra memorandum for judicial review as response of Tax Authorities judicial review.
-As of the date of approval and authorization for the issuance of these consolidated financial statements, the Company did not received verdict from the Supreme Court.
-In accordance with taxation law, for all withholding income tax and VAT except for corporate income tax has passed tax assessment period, therefore all tax liabilities for fiscal year 2015 considered final and has permanent legal force.

 The entire file of the Judicial Review Memorandum submitted by the Judicial Review Applicant (DGT) and the Judicial Review Counter Memorandum file sent by the Respondent (Telkom) have been forwarded by the Secretariat of the Tax Court to the Supreme Court on December 13, 2022, with a letter of introduction number PKMA-1594/XII/ PAN.Wk/2022.

-As of the issuance date of these financial statements, the Company still has not received the Supreme Court decision on the DGT's request for review.
-Thus, all tax obligations for 2015 other than the type of corporate income tax can be considered final and have permanent legal force because at the time of issuance of these consolidated financial statements, the 2015 tax obligations have passed the expiration date for tax determination as stipulated in the tax laws and regulations.
+On May 25 2023, the Supreme Court issued Decision number 1365/B/PK/Pjk/2023 which rejected the DGT's request for review.
+Thus, all tax obligations for 2015 have permanent legal force through the Issuance of the Supreme Court Decision and have passed the tax determination expiration period as stipulated in the tax law.

 On December 16, 2020, the Company received Tax Assessment Letter ("SKP") and STP as result of 2018 tax audit.
 The DGT issued SKPLB of corporate income tax amounting to Rp101.5 billion, SKPLB of withholding tax article 21 amounting to Rp1.9 billion (include penalty Rp573.9 million), SKPLB of withholding tax article 23 amounting to Rp4 million (include penalty Rp1.2 million) and SKPLB of VAT for fiscal period January to August and October to December amounting to Rp85.3 billion).

 Furthermore, the DGT issued SKPKB of VAT for fiscal period September amounting to Rp240.5 billion (include penalty Rp59.5 billion), SKPKB of VAT WAPU amounting to Rp15.17 billion (include penalty Rp4.6 billion) and STP of VAT WAPU amounting to Rp1.2 billion.

-As of March 31, 2023 and For the Three Months Period Then Ended (unaudited) (Amounts in the tables expressed in billions of Indonesian Rupiah, unless otherwise stated)
+As of September 30, 2023 and For the Nine Months Period Then Ended (unaudited) (Amounts in the tables expressed in billions of Indonesian Rupiah, unless otherwise stated)